bobby060/photoportfolio/README.md

 The front end is built with React and ReactRouter.

 ## Features
+- Utilize the high availability and scalability of AWS services.
+Fixed cost to host is to basically the cost to store the website data.
+Other costs directly proportional to how many people view your website.
 - Responsive photo albums with [Yet Another React Lightbox](https://yet-another-react-lightbox.com/)
 - Ability to dynamically update photo content from anywhere via the admin user
 - Configurable list of Featured albums that display on the homescreen
-- Create custom tags to organize albums
+- Create custom tags to organize albums (Can only view one tag at once, but one album can have multiple tags)
-- Custom highlighted albums
+- Custom highlighted albums that display on the home page
 - Use AWS CloudFront CDN to ensure that anyone all over the globe can quickly access any of your photos
 - Signed in users can download full-size images directly from the website.

-# Useage and modification
+# Usage and modification

 ## Build instructions

-## Deploy back end and run app
+### Deploy back end and run app

 1. Clone repo and install dependencies